neumovelab/myoassist.terrains/README.md

 **Path resolution note.** MuJoCo resolves nested `<include>` paths relative to the **top-level model file's directory**, not relative to the file containing the `<include>`.
 The `../` prefix climbs out of the model directory before descending into `terrain/`.
-The bundled templates assume the consumer model lives one level below the project root.
+The bundled templates assume the user model lives one level below the project root.

 See `utils/style/` for a working `terrain_config.xml` /